Cowboy Bebop: Concept

 Cowboy Bebop was Watanabe's first project as solo director, as he had been co-director in his previous works.
 His original concept was for a film, and during production he treated each episode as a miniature movie.
 His main inspiration for Cowboy Bebop was the first series of the anime Lupin III, a crime drama focusing on the exploits of the series' titular character.
+Co-writer Keiko Nobumoto was also inspired by British acid jazz Jamiroquai's song "Space Cowboy".
 When developing the series' story, Watanabe began by creating the characters first.
 He explained, "the first image that occurred to me was one of Spike, and from there I tried to build a story around him, trying to make him cool."
 While the original dialogue of the series avoided any profanities, its level of sophistication was made appropriate to adults in a criminal environment.
 Watanabe described Cowboy Bebop as "80% serious story and 20% humorous touch".
 The comical episodes were harder for the team to write than the serious ones, and though several events in them seemed random, they were carefully planned in advance.
 Watanabe conceived the series' ending early on, and each episode involving Spike and Vicious was meant to foreshadow their final confrontation.
 Some of the staff were unhappy about this approach as a continuation of the series would be difficult.
 While he considered altering the ending, he eventually settled with his original idea.
 The reason for the ending was that Watanabe did not want the series to become like Star Trek, with him being tied to doing it for years.